fintech-systems/payfast-onsite-subscriptions/README.md

 composer require fintechsystems/payfast-onsite-subscriptions
 ```

-If you don't have Sancum already:
+If you don't have Sanctum already:

 ```bash
 php artisan install:api